 Use Cases

-• This deployment strategy is typically only used in development environments where downtime won’t affect any production users.
+- This deployment strategy is typically only used in development environments where downtime won’t affect any production users.

-• The recreate method is best used when you need to run data migrations in between terminating your old code and starting your new code, or when your deployment doesn’t support running version A and version B of your application at the same time.
+- The recreate method is best used when you need to run data migrations in between terminating your old code and starting your new code, or when your deployment doesn’t support running version A and version B of your application at the same time.

 Blue/Green Deployment

-Within the blue-green strategy, traffic is routed to the blue deployment, while the green deployment is still being deployed.
+Within the blue/green deployment strategy, traffic is routed to the blue deployment, while the green deployment is still being deployed.
 Once the green application is fully deployed, tested, and validated, we can then start to route the traffic to the blue deployment.
 We can either delete the green deployment or keep it for some time in case we wish to trigger a rollback.

 Let’s try to understand this with an example.
-Let’s say that you currently have v1 of an application running in the cluster, and you want to deploy v2 of the application via the blue-green strategy.
+Let’s say that you currently have v1 of an application running in the cluster, and you want to deploy v2 of the application via the blue/green deployment strategy.
 The v1 application is the blue application and v2 is the green application.
 Currently, your service will point to v1 of the application, even after deploying the pods for v2 of the application.
 Next, you can update the existing service, to direct traffic to v2.

-Creating the Blue-Green deployment strategy in Kubernetes requires several considerations.
+Creating the Blue/Green deployment strategy in Kubernetes requires several considerations.
 Usually, you will have two deployment objects, one for the blue version and another for the green version of the application.
 Since both application versions will be running at the same time in the cluster, you have to play around with the services to route the traffic to the correct version.

 You can create both deployments using the rolling updates strategy, but attach a load balancer service to only the blue version of the application.
 Then, you can gradually attach a load balancer to the green deployment and remove the one for the blue.